 This article was written by Kyle Ohman, with help of college basketball coaches Russ Willemsen (University of South Alabama) and Chris Capko (University of Southern California).
 Kyle was a 1,000 point scorer in college at Liberty University, as well as the 19th ranked shooter in the country by Fox Sports his senior year.
-He is now a personal skill development coach and trainer.
+He is now a personal skill development coach and CEO of Basketball HQ.

 The difference between high school and college basketball can be quite a shock for some players, and this change can sometimes effect a player well into their freshmen year, and beyond.
 In too many cases it has also led to players transferring schools, or dropping down to a lower division.
 So what can you do as a player to make sure that you are prepared to play at the college basketball level?

 This is something that every high school player should be thinking about that plans to play at the next level.
 The answer to that question comes in two parts.
 First you must identify the differences between high school and college basketball, and then you must prepare yourself to adapt to those changes.

 The goal of this article is to give you 8 of the biggest differences that you must be ready for as you progress into playing college basketball.
 This will hopefully help to set you up to have a successful college playing career.